TabithaSW/Database_Create/README.md

 - Database handles transactions modes for shared, reserved, and exclusive locks.
 These modes are DEFERRED, IMMEDIATE, and EXCLUSIVE.

 - Database handles Aggregate functionality for MAX/MIN, allowes sort by DESCENDING, inserting multiple values, parameterized queries, and DISTINCT values.

+In Progress:
+- GUI, possibly Tkinter, for ease of access.